 Program Fee

-There is a course fee of less than $700 for CELP to pay for our trips and our off site location.
-No student is denied the opportunity to take CELP or Headwaters due to financial reasons.
+There is a course fee of around $500 for CELP to pay for our trips and our off site location.
+No student is denied the opportunity to take CELP due to financial reasons.
 Please let us know if this is a concern- WE WANT YOU TO APPLY.
 If money is an issue we have a bursary application process.

 CELP and Headwaters Bursary Application